YugabyteDB-Samples/yugabyte-simple-node-app/README.md

 Congrats!
 You've successfully executed a simple Node.js app that works with Yugabyte Cloud.

 Now, explore the source code of `sample-app.js`:
+1. `connect` function - establishes a connection with your cloud instance via the node-postgres driver.
+3. `createDatabase` function - creates a table and populates it with sample data.
+4. `selectAccounts` function - queries the data with SQL `SELECT` statements.
+5. `transferMoneyBetweenAccounts` function - updates records consistently with distributed transactions.

+## Questions or Issues?

+Having issues running this application or want to learn more from Yugabyte experts?

+Send a note to [our Slack channel](https://join.slack.com/t/yugabyte-db/shared_invite/zt-xbd652e9-3tN0N7UG0eLpsace4t1d2A), or raise a question on StackOverflow and tag the question with `yugabytedb`!